Turning one is a major milestone and it usually means toddlerhood. You may start to wonder how to discipline a 1-year-old.

 6. Praise good behavior and focus on effort rather than results.

-Praising a child’s good behavior to provide positive reinforcement for their actions.
+Praising a child’s good behavior provides positive reinforcement for their actions.
 Positive reinforcement is one of the positive discipline techniques frequently used in positive parenting.
 When praising, focus on their effort and the process, not their abilities9.